The following FAQs highlight what middle leaders can expect if they choose to take the qualification:

 Yes, the existing NPQML will continue to be considered a good quality and respected qualification.
 Over time, all qualifications are reviewed and updated and your NPQML will not be diminished.
 You may wish to complete one of the new NPQs in addition, if you want to focus on one of the areas, but this is certainly not a requirement or necessary to further your career.

-What is different about the new NPQs?
+What is different about the NPQs?

-The new NPQs are developed from the evidence base and guidance that informed the ITT Core Content Framework and Early Career Framework.
+The NPQs are developed from the evidence base and guidance that informed the ITT Core Content Framework and Early Career Framework.
 They also reflect the Teachers’ Standards and Headteacher Standards.
 The DfE sought this alignment to ensure continuity through teacher training and CPD throughout your career.
 The previous NPQs were development from a range of different frameworks.

 The qualifications focus attention on the knowledge and skills that teachers and school leaders need to educate and overcome persistent challenges of their daily roles.
 Effective teacher professional development and how this can be transferred collectively into the school and classroom has a greater emphasis in the NPQs.
-The three specialist areas of the NPQs encourage professional dialogue through mentoring and coaching that works towards achieving a common language and purpose.
+The five specialist areas of the NPQs encourage professional dialogue through mentoring and coaching that works towards achieving a common language and purpose.
 The NEU has a range of professional development opportunities to support you throughout your career and leadership journey that are delivered at a local and national level.
 The national programme can be found here.

 There are some factors that you may want to clarify before applying for the NPQ including what time will be available to complete the qualification and what support will I have from the school in completing the qualification.
 It is worth negotiating these with your manager from the start to avoid unreasonable workload issues from occurring and for your visibility in the NPQ specialist area that you have chosen to be recognised.
 Find out what is included in a teachers’ directed school time to ensure that your working hours are reasonable.